 Meaning and History

-The idea of the need to create another accessible TV channel has existed in Britain for a very long time.
+The idea of creating another accessible TV channel has existed in Britain for a long time.
 Its appearance was delayed for several years until the government agreed on all measures to allow the emergence of a television station aimed at new views and accents.
-After resolving the problem of technical support, allocation of separate frequencies, and the release of television devices with a specific reception grid, Channel 4 finally began broadcasting.
+After resolving the technical support problem, allocating separate frequencies, and releasing television devices with a specific reception grid, Channel 4 finally began broadcasting.

-He gradually chose TV series and talk shows that were not yet familiar to the European community but did not deviate from the chosen path.
-After 1993, when control of the channel shifted from Channel Four to Channel Four Television Corporation, a dramatic turn in broadcasting style took place.
-The service became aimed at the television market’s mass character and was focused on innovation, education, personality, sports, and creativity.
+He gradually chose TV series and talk shows that were unfamiliar to the European community but did not deviate from his chosen path.
+After 1993, when channel control shifted from Channel Four to Channel Four Television Corporation, a dramatic turn in broadcasting style took place.
+The service aimed at the television market’s mass character and focused on innovation, education, personality, sports, and creativity.

 As a result, her logo has gained incredible popularity and widespread recognition in the country.
-During the TV company’s entire existence, it had five emblems – almost exactly repeating each other and focused only on the number “4”.
+The TV company had five emblems – almost exactly repeating each other and focused only on the number “4”.

 What is Channel 4?